moneybutton/yours-core/general/plan.md

 ## Values

-Our plans did not come out of thin air, but are guided by our values.
+Our plans are guided by our values.

 ### Transparency